HenryGinn/Optomechanics-Data-Analysis/Side Band Fitting/README.md

 ### Main Folder Structure

-Parent folder: everything is contained inside this one
-    Repo: when saving the repository, this is the folder you want to clone to.
-        Optomechanics-Data-Analysis: this is where all the scripts are saved.
-        This folder will be made when you clone the repository to Repo Data Sets: contains all the raw data
-        15112022: this contains all the information from that day of data collection
 Results: this folder will be created automatically when create_results_folder is called
-        15112022: this is where all the results for that data set will be stored Omega results
+    dd/mm/yyyy: this is where all the results for a given data set will be stored
-                Text files: these contain the results for each trial Omega Plot: this is a plot of omega Gamma results
-                Text files: these contain the results for each trial Gamma Plot: this is a plot of gamma

 ### Data Set Folder Structures